monika-bubka/pro-san/README.md

 # Pro-san webpage

-This is a webpage built for Pro-san in bootstrap5.
+This is a webpage built for Pro-san in Bootstrap 5.